 Licensed counselors, psychologists and doctoral interns provide CWU students with counseling and mental health services.
 Please read about our brief therapy format for providing counseling services to CWU students.

-No matter what problems you are struggling with, hurting yourself isn't the answer.
-There are people who can help!
+No matter what problems you are struggling with, there are people who can help!

 CWU Student Counseling Clinic

 Ellensburg, WA 98926-7585

 Phone: (509) 963-1391